BowMonk/valoCV/README.md

 <img src='pics/annotation_example_4.png' height='200'>
 <p>

+To make the annotations usable for training and evaluation, they had to be converted to a format that we were already using.
+The steps shown at https://github.com/Tony607/labelme2coco were followed to turn the annotations into COCO data formatted JSON.
 #### Training

 As GroundingDINO is fairly new (March 2023), the training pipeline for it is not released yet.
 With the resources